br3018/docklab2/README.md

  - Setup ssh using "sudo apt install openssh-server"

-# Python Setup Instructions
+# Python Setup Instructions Ubuntu 24
+ - Ubuntu 24.04.01 LTS requires packages to be managed in a virtual environment with pip
+ - Ubuntu 22.04.5 LTS does not require virtual environments for the pip package manager to work
+ - When working with Ubuntu 24, follow the following instructions for setting up the virtual environment and ensure any new packages are installed in the same environment
  - Install venv for python3 by running "sudo apt install python3.12-venv"
  - Create virtual environment for running python in home directory called "py_env" by running "python3 -m venv py_env"
+  - Add "source py_env/bin/activate" to .bashrc file in home directory to source python environment on start up of the terminal

 # Bashrc setup
- - Add "source /opt/ros/jazzy/setup.bash" to .bashrc file in home directory to source ROS on start up of the terminal
+ - Add "source /opt/ros/jazzy/setup.bash" for ROS 2 Jazzy or "source /opt/ros/humble/setup.bash" to .bashrc file in home directory to source ROS 2 on start up of the terminal
- - Add "source py_env/bin/activate" to .bashrc file in home directory to source python environment on start up of the terminal

 # Serial setup instructions
  - To enable using serial ports add user to dialout group as below:
  """
-sudo apt install rpi.gpio-common sudo adduser "${USER}" dialout sudo reboot
+sudo adduser "${USER}" dialout sudo reboot

-# GPIO setup instructions
+# Raspberry Pi GPIO setup instructions
-  - To enable using GPIO over ssh add user to dialout group as below:
+  - To enable using GPIO over ssh add user to dialout group as before, install the Raspberry Pi gpio packages:
 """
 sudo apt install rpi.gpio-common sudo adduser "${USER}" dialout